-I.2.2 If the Athlete is included in the International Federation's international Registered Testing Pool and in the National Anti-Doping Organization's national Registered Testing Pool (or in the Registered Testing Pool of more than one National Anti-Doping Organization or more than one International Federation), then each of them shall notify the Athlete that he/she isthey are in its pool.
-Prior to doing so, however, they shallmust agree between themselves which of them the Athlete shallshould provide his/hertheir Whereabouts Filings to, and each notice sent to the Athlete shallshould specify that he/shethey shallshould provide his/hertheir Whereabouts Filings to that Anti-Doping Organization only (and it will then share that information with the other, and with any other Anti-Doping Organizations having Testing jurisdiction over the Athlete).
-An Athlete shall-must not be asked to provide Whereabouts Filings to more than one Anti-Doping Organization.
+I.2.2 If the Athlete is included in the International Federation's international Registered Testing Pool and in the National Anti-Doping Organization's national Registered Testing Pool (or in the Registered Testing Pool of more than one National Anti-Doping Organization or more than one International Federation), then each of them shall notify the Athlete that he/she is in its pool.
+Prior to doing so, however, they must agree between themselves which of them the Athlete should provide his/her Whereabouts Filings to, and each notice sent to the Athlete should specify that he/she should provide his/her Whereabouts Filings to that Anti-Doping Organization only (and it will then share that information with the other, and with any other Anti-Doping Organizations having Testing jurisdiction over the Athlete).
+An Athlete must not be asked to provide Whereabouts Filings to more than one Anti-Doping Organization.

-[Comment to I.2.2: If the respective Anti-Doping Organizations cannot agree between themselves which of them will take responsibility for collecting- the Athlete's whereabouts information, and for making it available to the other Anti-Doping Organizations with authority to test the Athlete, then they should each explain in writing to WADA how they believe the matter should be resolved, and WADA will decide based on the best interests of the Athlete.
+[Comment to I.2.2: If the respective Anti-Doping Organizations cannot agree between themselves which of them will take responsibility for collecting the Athlete's whereabouts information, and for making it available to the other Anti-Doping Organizations with authority to test the Athlete, then they should each explain in writing to WADA how they believe the matter should be resolved, and WADA will decide based on the best interests of the Athlete.
 WADA's decision will be final and may not be appealed.]

-- I.2.3 An International Federation or National Anti-Doping Organization that maintains a Registered Testing Pool shall use ADAMS establish a workable system for the collection, maintenance and sharing of Whereabouts Filings, preferably using an online system (capable of recording who enters information and when) or at least fax, email and/or SMS text messaging, to ensure that: - a) the information provided by the Athlete is stored safely and securely (in ADAMS or another system approved by WADA); - b) the information can be accessed by (i) authorized individuals acting on behalf of the International Federation or National Anti- Doping Organization (as applicable) on a need-to-know basis only; (ii) WADA; and (iii) other Anti-Doping Organizations with Testing jurisdiction over the Athlete; and - c) the information is maintained in strict confidence at all times, is used exclusively for the purposes set out in Code Article 5.6 and is destroyed in accordance with the International Standard for the Protection of Privacy and Personal Information once it is no longer relevant. - I.2.4 An Athlete who has been included in a Registered Testing Pool shall continue to be subject to the Code Article 2.4 Whereabouts Requirements unless and until: - a) he/she hasthey have been given written notice by each Anti-Doping Organization that put him in its Registered Testing Pool that he/she isthey are no longer designated for inclusion in its Registered Testing Pool; or - b) he/shethey retires from Competition in the sport in question in accordance with the applicable rules and gives written notice to that effect to each Anti-Doping Organization that put him/herthem in its Registered Testing Pool.
+- I.2.3 An International Federation or National Anti-Doping Organization that maintains a Registered Testing Pool shall establish a workable system for the collection, maintenance and sharing of Whereabouts Filings, preferably using an online system (capable of recording who enters information and when) or at least fax, email and/or SMS text messaging, to ensure that: - a) the information provided by the Athlete is stored safely and securely (in ADAMS or another system approved by WADA); - b) the information can be accessed by (i) authorized individuals acting on behalf of the International Federation or National Anti- Doping Organization (as applicable) on a need-to-know basis only; (ii) WADA; and (iii) other Anti-Doping Organizations with Testing jurisdiction over the Athlete; and - c) the information is maintained in strict confidence at all times, is used exclusively for the purposes set out in Code Article 5.6 and is destroyed in accordance with the International Standard for the Protection of Privacy and Personal Information once it is no longer relevant. - I.2.4 An Athlete who has been included in a Registered Testing Pool shall continue to be subject to the Code Article 2.4 Whereabouts Requirements unless and until: - he/she has been given written notice by each Anti-Doping Organization that put him in its Registered Testing Pool that he/she is no longer designated for inclusion in its Registered Testing Pool; or he/she retires from Competition in the sport in question in accordance with the applicable rules and gives written notice to that effect to each Anti-Doping Organization that put him/her in its Registered Testing Pool.